-Dell Med Snapshot (January 2020)
+Dell Med Snapshot (July 2020)

 More than five years in, Dell Medical School’s work and partnerships continue to benefit the people of Travis County and Central Texas.